alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 The package allows a user to quickly identify these changes.

 ## Basic Comparison
 Now let's compare the performance of the students across the years.
-The grouping variables is the _Student_ column.
+The grouping variables are the _Student_ column.
 We will ignore the _Division_ column and assume that the student names are unique across divisions.
 In this sub-example, if a student appears in two divisions, he/she has studied in both of them.